jenkinsci/probely-security-plugin/README.md

 It should be placed in the root of your source code repository.
 This pipeline consists of an hypothetical Java project, built with Gradle, with two stages: one running unit tests and the other launching a scan with Probely.
-Note that the `targetId` and `credentialsId` value refer to the credentials obtained and configured previosuly.
+Note that the `targetId` and `credentialsId` value refer to the credentials obtained and configured previously.

 ```
 pipeline {